kwonghung-YIP/spring-data-jdbc-basic/README.md

 ## The Order-to-DeliveryAddress (one-to-one) relationship

+#### Order entity

 The Order object has a deliveryAddress property which type is an Address is an embedded object.

 First, the Order object map to table "my_order_table"

+As state in the Spring Data JDBC reference, any reference to another entity is considered a one-to-one relationship.
+In our case, the deliveryAddress property refer to an Address object.

 ```Java
 @Table("my_order_table")